mukund799/Langchain-Learning/readme.md

 from tools import tools
 from llm import load_llm
 llm = load_llm()

+# The agent prompt must have an agent_scratchpad key that is a MessagesPlaceholder.
+# Intermediate agent actions and tool output messages will be passed in here.

 prompt = ChatPromptTemplate.from_messages(
     [
         ("system", "You can only respond using the provided tools. if you can't find answer using the tools, then only response back to user that 'Sorry, I cannot answer that.'\n"),